CrowdStrike/automactc/README.md

 	- default format for individual artifacts output files is CSV
 	- default CPU priority is set to low
-	- default behavior on completion is to compress all output files to tar.gz
+	- default behavior on completion is to compress all output files to tar.gz using the version of python that is pre-installed on the macOS device.

 In order to list all available modules and do nothing else, simply run: